balaragavesh/Finetuning-Whisper/README.md

 - Custom tokenizer integration
 - Evaluation and logging of loss and CER per checkpoint

-## Checkpoint Selection

-After evaluation, the checkpoint at step 500 was selected as the final model due to its optimal trade-off between validation loss and CER.

 ## Inference

 The decoding script takes raw audio and generates phoneme sequences using the fine-tuned model and phoneme tokenizer.